nbrglm/auth-platform/README.md

 Official documentation is a work in progress, available at: **https://docs.nbrglm.com**

-## Why NAP?
+## Why Nexeres?

 Most authentication solutions today are either closed-source, expensive, or unnecessarily complex.
-NAP was built to offer:
+Nexeres was built to offer:

 - A **fully self-hostable**, production-ready auth platform
 - No paywalls, no feature gates — just clean APIs and UI